Skip to main content

 Biography

-Professor Eerola has lead several major research projects, Sweet Sorrow funded by the Academy of Finland (2013-2017).
+Professor Eerola has led several major research projects, Sweet Sorrow funded by the Academy of Finland (2013-2017).
 He has been the co-investigator in Interpersonal Entrainment in Music Performance, funded by the Arts and Humanities Research Council (AHRC, 2016-18), led by Martin Clayton and the other co-investigators being Antonio Camurri (Genoa) and Peter Keller (Sydney).
-He is currently involved in two funded research projects (EnTimeMent, funded by EU FET programme led by Antonio Camurri, and Social cohesion and resilience through intercultural music engagement, which is funded by Australian Research Council and led by Jane Davidson and Bill Thompson).
+He has also been involved in two funded research projects (EnTimeMent, funded by EU FET programme led by Antonio Camurri, and Social cohesion and resilience through intercultural music engagement, which is funded by Australian Research Council and led by Jane Davidson and Bill Thompson).

-To read more about music psychology at Durham, see Music & Science Lab and Music Psychology at Durham.
+To read more about music psychology at Durham, see Music & Science Lab and MA in Music Psychology at Durham.

 Research interests